100 Use of Campus Property and Facilities Scheduling

 C. Facilities designated as restricted.
 Certain properties and/or facilities on MTSU’s campus may be made available for use under this policy on a restricted basis when certain restrictions are necessary to protect the health, safety, and welfare of the campus community and property.
 For instance, a science lab may be made available for an event by an MTSU science department, but due to the nature of the lab and its contents, may be inappropriate for use by an entity or individual without the necessary scientific training.

 D. Applicability of Rules and Regulations.
 All persons on the campus of MTSU shall be subject to all rules and regulations of MTSU that are applicable to the conduct of students on campus and to all applicable federal and state laws and regulations.
-In addition, all persons who operate motor vehicles shall be subject to MTSU rules, regulations, policies, and procedures on traffic and parking, which can be located on MTSU Parking Services website and Policy 775 Traffic and Parking.
+In addition, all persons who operate motor vehicles shall be subject to MTSU rules, regulations, policies, and procedures on traffic and parking, which can be located on MTSU Parking Services website and Policy 775 Traffic, Parking, and Safety Enforcement.
 MTSU shall have the right to terminate the use of campus property and/or facilities by any group, organization, or individual, which violates any provision of MTSU policy, local, state, or federal law or regulation.